ali-shoaib-goraya/ali-shoaib-goraya/README.md

 ## 💼 Projects

 - **Pakistan Aisa Q hai?
-(Data Analysis and Visualization using python) (01/2022)**: Conducted data normalization and visualization using Python libraries including Pandas, Matplotlib, and Numpy.
+(Data Analysis and Visualization using python) (01/2022)**: This project is my first semester project of Course Quantitative and
+Computational Reasoning and aims to demonstrate skills in data analysis and visualization using Python.
+The code analyzes a dataset containing various socio-economic indicators and provides insights into Pakistan's position globally.
 - **University Attendance System (Python) (05/2022)**: Designed and implemented a console-based university attendance system.
 Demonstrated proficiency in object-oriented design, ensuring robust functionality.
 Streamlined attendance management for improved administrative efficiency.

 - **Console and GUI-Based Facebook Applications (Python) (06/2022)**: Developed a console-based Facebook application with features including messaging, friend requests, posts, profile management, and notifications.
 Implemented data storage using Excel sheets with the Openpyxl Python library.
 Further extended the project to a Graphical User Interface (GUI) based application, enhancing user experience and accessibility.